 Try not to get discouraged by how long it may take to be able to better manage your thoughts and feelings and have a better quality of life.
 The important thing is that you’re seeking help.
 Any progress is good progress.

 When to Call the Doctor

 It’s normal to feel uncomfortable during therapy because it can be painful to explore negative emotions, fears and past experiences.
-If your symptoms get worse or you experience increases anxiety or depression, contact your doctor right away.
-Get help immediately if you have thoughts of suicide or if you’re thinking about harming yourself or others.
+If your symptoms get worse or you experience more severe anxiety or depression, contact your healthcare provider right away.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy